Understanding the 9 Teacher Enneagram Types

 Your strengths are that you love to help your students.
 You love to build strong relationships with them and your coworkers.
 You also love to have a positive classroom environment.

-Some weaknesses are that you might give too much of yourself to others, and it might be a little hard for you to set somebody.
+Some weaknesses are that you might give too much of yourself to others, and it might be hard for you to let somebody down or initiate discipline.

 the helper